RoRoche/AndroidModularSample/README.md

 ### Why [Conductor](https://github.com/bluelinelabs/Conductor)?

-First of all, it's important to focus on the Conductor livrary I chose to create a "View-based application".
+First of all, it's important to focus on the Conductor library I chose to create a "View-based application".

 Here are many advantages of using this library:
 - Navigation concerns